Earthquake: Verified Knowledge Everyone Must Be Aware of in 24/25

 Once you’ve stopped, turn off the engine, put on the parking brake, and stay inside the vehicle until the shaking stops.
 This can provide some protection and reduce the risk of injury from falling objects or debris.
 After the earthquake, be cautious when driving, as roads and bridges may be damaged, and there may be hazards such as fallen power lines, cracked pavement, and unstable buildings.

-7. 10 steps for Earthquake Preparedness
+7. 10 Steps for Earthquake Preparedness

 Here are 10 steps for earthquake preparedness: